|Jet in Carina WFC3 IR [Courtesy NASA]

 What are the facts behind the decline of society?

 There are some aspects of society today that most observers would agree represent moral decline.
-One example is Internet fraud and pornography.
+One concern is out-of-wedlock births.
+In the U.S., this percentage rose from just 10.7% in 1970 to 41% in 2017; [Martin2018].
+Another example is Internet fraud and pornography.
 In spite of efforts to prevent and constrain such abuses, a large percentage of email is now spam, and there are countless attempts at financial fraud and even child abuse [Liebowitz2011; Whitney2009].
-A 2016 study found that divorce rates double when people start watching porn [Shultz2016].
-Another concern is out-of-wedlock births.
-In the U.S., this percentage has risen from just 10.7% in 1970 to a staggering 41% in 2010 [Health2010].
-Also troubling is the growing income inequality in the U.S. [CBO2013].
+A third example is environmental degradation, notably climate change and species extinction, which has worsened in spite of the fact that the scientific facts have been clear for years [Oreskes2019; Plumer2019].

 But beyond items such as the above, it is difficult to identify any clear-cut instances of significant decline in morality or, even more broadly, in overall standards of living, at least on a global level (although there are problems at certain state and national levels).
-Here is a very brief summary of some key statistics.
+In 2018, Harvard social scientist Steven Pinker analyzed this phenomenon in detail in his book Enlightenment Now [Pinker2018].
+He cited hundreds of examples where the popular perception of pervasive decline is not only wrong, but perversely in error.
+Here is a brief summary of some statistics, taken from Pinker's book and other sources.
 Additional details and references are given at Decline.

-For additional statistics and additional details on the above items, see Decline.
+For numerous additional statistics and additional details on the above items, see Decline.

 - Marital infidelity.
 In a 2013 Gallup poll, the percentage of Americans who agreed that "Married men and women having an affair" is morally acceptable actually declined from 7% in 2001 to 6% in 2013.
 In fact, marital infidelity ranked last in the poll in moral acceptability -- lower than human cloning, suicide and polygamy [Newport2013].
-In a separate study conducted in 2012 by the National Opinion Research Center at the University of Chicago, the percentage of Americans saying that sex with a person other than one's spouse is "always wrong" or "almost always wrong" rose from 84.0% in 1973 to 91.9% in 2012 [Smith2013].
+Reliable statistics on how much infidelity actually happens are harder to come by, but even here the results are clear.
+In the latest data from the General Social Survey, while 20% of married Americans 55 and up report indiscretions, only 14% of those aged 19-55 report any; thus almost certainly the overall rates will further decline as the 55+ age cohort further increases in age [Wolfinger2017].

-- Teenage sex and birth.
-According to the U.S. Centers for Disease Control and Prevention, U.S. teen birth and teen abortion rates have all reached record lows (spanning four decades).
-In 2013, the teen birth rate was less than half the rate in 1991, and the abortion rate was down by two-thirds since 1992 [CDC2016c; CDC2015].
-Along this line, the percentage of high school students who have had sexual intercourse in the past three months has declined, as have the percentage who have ever had sex and the percentage who have had sex with four or more people [CDC2016a].
+- Teenage sex, birth and abortion.
+According to the U.S. Centers for Disease Control and Prevention (CDC), U.S. teen birth and abortion rates have all reached record lows, spanning four decades, down more than 70% from the rate in 1991 [Hamilton2019; Jatlaoui2018].
+Along this line, according to a 2019 report from the CDC, the percentage of high school students who who have ever had intercourse has declined from 54.1% in 1991 to 38.4% in 2019; the percentage who have had sexual intercourse in the past three months has declined from 37.5% to 27.4%; and the percentage who have had sex with multiple partners has plummeted from 18.7% to just 8.6% [CDC2019].

 - Abortion.
-According to a 2016 report by the U.S. Centers for Disease Control and Prevention, as of 2013 the abortion rate has dropped to only 12.5 per 1000 U.S. women aged 15-44, a new record low.
+As mentioned above, teen abortions are down significantly.
+This is actually true across all age groups.
+According to a 2018 report by the U.S. Centers for Disease Control and Prevention, as of 2015 the abortion rate has dropped to only 11.8 per 1000 U.S. women aged 15-44, a new record low.
 What's more, it is also not true, as many presume, that the percentage of all abortions due to teenagers (aged 15-19) is increasing.
-Instead, the fraction has declined [CDC2013].
+Instead, the fraction has declined -- in 2015, women aged 15-19 years accounted for only 9.8% of all abortions, whereas in 1991, 20.4% of all abortions were in this age bracket [Jatlaoui2018].
+A separate study by the Guttmacher Institute found that in 2017 the abortion rate had declined to 13.5, which is the lowest rate in their tabulations since abortion was legalized in 1973 [Guttmacher2019].

-In short, there is absolutely no substance to the claim that science is responsible for the perceived large-scale decline in morality or living standards.
+In short, there is absolutely no substance to the claim that science is responsible for the perceived decline in morality or living standards.
 And there is absolutely no substance to the claim that religion is responsible for this perceived decline either.
-This "decline," by all objective measures, simply does not exist, or at least certainly not to the extent that it is typically pictured in commentaries of the secular left and the religious right.
+This "decline," by all objective measures, is highly exaggerated in the public arena, both from the secular left and the religious right.
 It is a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.

 On the other hand, there is no room for complacency.
 Just because progress has been achieved in crime and other social ills for the past 15 years or so is no guarantee that these declines will continue -- they may reverse!
 And we may yet see serious large-scale warfare, genocides and other mayhem that will obliterate any notion of progress in civility.
 Also, it is important to note that current U.S. crime rates are still much too high.
 U.S. homicide rates, for example, are still five times or more higher than levels that have prevailed in much of Western Europe for many years [Pinker2011b, pg.
 118-119].